Carlosjr5/sem/.github/ISSUE_TEMPLATE/issue-11.md

 ---

-# USE CASE: Produce a report of the population of people, people living in cities, and people not living in cities in each country.
+# USE CASE 11: Produce a report of the population of people, people living in cities, and people not living in cities in each country.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *HR advisor* I want *to produce a report of all the countries in the world* organised by *largest population to smallest*
+As an *HR advisor* I want *to produce a report The population of people, people living in cities, and people not living in cities in each country.
 ### Scope

 Company.